Five

 the same memories would turn up the self-

-You left to see how far you’d come--
+you left to see how far you’d come--

-When you looked back you were a navigational hyperlink,
+looking back you were a navigational hyperlink,

-the final sight to mark your progress,
+collapsed, light at nightfall the final sight to mark your progress,

-all initial and ulterior installments of escapement born out of a mere change
+all initial and ulterior installments of escapement

 Flux.

-starting over.
 You feel you are changing yet again.
+You’d like to ask

-You’d like to ask what dead book fiction was used to shroud,
+what dead book fiction was used to shroud, to mask everyone’s spirit

-to mask everyone’s spirit of discernment so completely--
+of discernment so completely,

-Is it true there isn’t a valve to shut off the flow of that blue smoke in here
+is it true there isn’t a valve to shut off the flow of that blue smoke in here

-the outlet pressure’s going to exceed 1000 kPa
+the outlet pressure’s going to exceed 1000 kPa and someone may choke to death

 before they iron out eventual bugs and safety flaws

-and add new self-correcting features, and that piece that has been lodged in you
+that has been lodged in you

 internalized

-like a compression field around a nexus of events
+like a compression field around a nexus of events might,

-and why not, reveal a trace
+and why not, reveal a trace in a case of evidence without clues

 as from a swift underwater explosion

-and then propelled, albeit later than ever, high into the air,
+and then propelled high into the air

 in the flashing eye-ball in the sky